top of page

 • Space for 1:1 or small group learning

-Kids move fluidly between activities, guided by interest and capacity rather than rigid schedules.
+Kids move fluidly between activities and stations, guided by interest and capacity rather than rigid schedules.

 Outdoor Learning